 It’s also the case that the many different jobs available in ministry have a wide range of salaries.
 A pastor for a small rural church may be paid a fairly basic stipend, while a big-city megachurch pastor could earn above-average wages for their area.

 For 2021, the Bureau of Labor Statistics found that the average salary for clergy in the United States was $57,230 per year.
 Those in the top ten percent earned more than $80,920 annually.

-In support jobs in religious schools or as assistants in larger churches, directors of religious activities or education averaged $52,880 per year.
+Working in support roles in religious schools or as assistants in larger churches, directors of religious activities or education earned an average of $52,880 per year.

-It’s also worth remembering that many churches provide housing and other supportive measures for pastors, so although wages are not high, neither are expenses.
+It’s also worth remembering that many churches provide housing and other supportive measures for pastors, so although wages are not high, often expenses aren’t either.

 Military Chaplains Boost Morale and Care for Physical and Spiritual Needs